F5OEO/rpidatv/README.md

 - From your windows PC use Putty (http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) to log in to the IP address that you noted earlier.
 You will get a Security warning the first time you try; this is normal.

-- Log in (user: pi/password: raspberry) then cut and paste the following code in, one line at a time:
+- Log in (user: pi, password: raspberry) then cut and paste the following code in, one line at a time:

 ```sh
 wget https://raw.githubusercontent.com/BritishAmateurTelevisionClub/rpidatv/master/install.sh